RopleyIT/DigitalFilters/Butterworth.md

 1. The analogue equivalent filter is designed, for example the Butterworth filters discussed in the links above;
 2. The chosen cut-off frequency for the analogue filter (where the edge of the passband appears in the frequency spectrum) needs to be *pre-warped*.
 This is because the next step that translates the filter design to the digital domain distorts the frequency spectrum somewhat, so by pre-warping we arrange that the cut-off frequency is in the right place once that distortion happens;
 3. The Bilinear-Z Transform is applied to the pre-warped analogue filter design;
-4. The difference equation is derived from the resulting Z-domain transfer function.
+4. The difference equation is derived from the resulting Z-domain transfer function, this being a direct representation of the multiplications, additions, and sample memory stores used in the implementation.

 The libraries in this software suite carry out all this work for you.
 You can tell them what order of Butterworth filter you want, and what cut-off frequency it should have.
 You can tell them what the sampling rate will be for the equivalent digital filter, and the library will do the pre-warping and give you back a working filter that implements the linear difference equation for the filter at the chosen sample rate.